|Follow PSU Women's Basketball:||Follow @PennStateWBB|

 Former assistant coach returns to Penn State following a head coaching stint at Clemson

-Itoro Coleman returns to the Penn State staff for her second stint after spending three years as the head coach at her alma mater, Clemson.
-Coleman previous served as an assistant coach on Coquese Washington's staff from 2007-10 before returning to her her alma mater.
+Coleman returns for a second stint with the Lady Lions after spending three years away as the head coach at her alma mater, Clemson.
+She previously served as an assistant coach at Penn State from 2008-10.

 During her first stint at Penn State, Coleman served as the recruiting coordinator and guard coach.
 She was instrumental in the recruitment of the 2009 class (ranked 14th by ESPN/HoopGurlz) and the 2010 class (22nd).
 Those classes featured All-Big Ten performers Alex Bentley, Nikki Greene, Maggie Lucas and Ariel Edwards.

-In her final season, Coleman guided Bentley to Big Ten All-Freshman team accolades, as well as All-Big Ten third team honors.
+In her last season with the Lady Lions, Coleman guided Bentley to Big Ten All-Freshman team accolades, as well as All-Big Ten third team honors.
 Bentley also garnered Full Court Press Freshman All-America third team accolades during the 2009-10 campaign.

 Additionally, Coleman led All-Big Ten performer Brianne O'Rourke to an honorable mention berth in 2008-09.
 O'Rourke was one of six players in school history to accumulate 1,000 points and 500 assists in her career.